 A notice of assessment tells you if you will get a tax refund or have to pay the ATO.
 Provides information about when you will get your refund and how to pay your tax.

-If you are a temporary visitor or permanent migrant, you can apply for a tax file number (TFN) online.
-Applications can be made at any time if you are in Australia and you have a visa that allows work rights, a visa that allows permanent migration, or a valid visa to stay in Australia indefinitely.
+If you have a visa that allows work rights, a visa that allows permanent migration, or a valid visa to stay in Australia indefinitely you can apply for a tax file number (TFN) online.

 If you have an investment property, build or renovate for profit, or use a property in the running of a business, there may be implications for income tax, capital gains tax and goods and services tax (GST).
 Your home is generally exempt from tax.